CrissCCL/Parsley_Cilantro_Leaf_Classifier/README.md

 - 1 → Cilantro

 Although partial overlap exists in the 2D PCA projection, the SVM decision boundary is learned in the original 14-dimensional feature space.
+> PCA is used for visualization only and does not represent the true decision boundary, which is learned in the full feature space.
 ---

 # 📈 Results